vortexmakes/RKH/doc/readme.txt

 encapsulated inside a dedicated source file (.c file), from which the RKH_CREATE_REF_EXPNT() macro is used.
 We will develop one example of exit point definition to illustrate the use of this macro.
-We will give our exit point the name \c EXPNT1.
+We will give our exit points the name \c EXPNT1 and \c EXPNT2.

 \code
 (1)	//	my.c: state-machine's module

 (2)	RKH_CREATE_REF_EXPNT( 	EXPNT1,
 							0,
+							&SB );
+	RKH_CREATE_REF_EXPNT( 	EXPNT2,
+							1,
 							&SB );
 \endcode